shaneorourke/ultimate_battle/README.md

 ## Play the game (Windows)
 run in terminal or CMD "run_game_win.bat"

-## Info
-The aim of the game is simple, make £1,000,000!
-Do this by betting on the winner of a 1v1 between a multitude of superheroes The more fights won (or lost), the better (or worse) the odds will be.

-If you run out of money - you'll get £10, so you never really run out

 ## Functionality to be added:
 1. Experience - Each fight won or lost change the stats of the characters, so if the worst hero losses enough he/she will gain a boost